 History

-1991: Establishment of the IUP
+1991: Founding of the IUP

 1997: Establishment of the DRT

-Establishment of the DESS
+Establishment of the DESS Programs

-2001, 10th Anniversary of the IUP
+2001, 10th-anniversary celebration of the IUP

-This celebration provided an opportunity to confer an honorary doctorate from the University of Montpellier 1 upon Professor H.J.
-DE JONG, a professor at Leiden University (Netherlands), Director of International Scientific Relations at the SERVIER Institute for International Research, and Chair of the IUP’s Academic Advisory Board since its inception.
+This celebration provided an opportunity to confer the honorary doctorate from the University of Montpellier 1 upon Professor H.J.
+DE JONG, a professor at Leiden University (Netherlands), Director of International Scientific Relations at the SERVIER Institute for International Research, and Chair of the IUP’s Academic Advisory Board since its founding.
 It was under his chairmanship that this council successfully aligned the IUP with the pharmaceutical industry and made the right strategic moves at the right time.

 The DRT can be completed through an apprenticeship.